 Spilling liquid on your laptop is a serious accident.
 Even if you do manage to recover your laptop, you’ll want to ensure it never happens again!

-To help safeguard your MacBook, we recommend investing in a waterproof laptop skin with ventilation holes for both halves of the case, a clear plastic or silicone keyboard cover, and a waterproof screen protector.
+To help safeguard your MacBook, we recommend not only getting AppleCare+ but investing in a waterproof laptop skin with ventilation holes for both halves of the case, a clear plastic or silicone keyboard cover, and a waterproof screen protector.

-Hopefully, the above methods can help you fix your water-damaged Macbook.
+Hopefully, the above methods can help you fix or at least save your water-damaged Macbook.
 If you’re looking to bolster your Macbook setup, then see our list of the best docking stations for the Macbook and Macbook Pro.
 We also have a list of ways to apply an equalizer in macOS for audio enthusiasts.